-Description.
-MODBUS [25] is an industrial communication protocol designed by Modicon (now Schneider Electric) in 1979.
+Description MODBUS (MODBUS, 2004) is an industrial communication protocol designed by Modicon (now Schneider Electric) in 1979.
 It has become one of the most popular protocols in the domain and can be used either on serial bus or on TCP communication.
 We focus on the TCP version of the protocol, which is nowadays more popular than the serial version.
 In all MODBUS protocols, only the client is able to send requests to which the server answers (meaning that the server does never send a message on its own).
 In the TCP version, the message includes a sequence number in addition to the TCP sequence number.
 This number is called a transaction identifier and only increased by one at each client request.
 Some other terms are also part of the message, i.e. (i) a protocol identifier only used for compatibility with non-TCP versions, (ii) the length of the message and (iii) the unit identifier which is used to dispatch the command to actuators and sensors.
-Those three terms are public values that do not impact the security of the protocol is displayed in Figure 2, where n is the transaction identifier, req_i is a request from the client and resp_i is the corresponding response from the server.
+Those three terms are public values that do not impact the security of the protocol.
+We choose to model them as single public header ph.
+A generic session of the protocol is displayed in Fig. 2, where n is the transaction identifier, $req_i$ is a request from the client and respi is the corresponding response from the server.